Networks in the Understanding of Economic Behaviors

 March 4, 2014

-This paper provides a discussion of how the structure of social networks impacts economic behaviors, and how network information can help disentangle some aspects of diffusion and learning from other sorts of peer effects.
-It also discusses some issues of estimating models of network formation, and how one can account for endogenous networks in analyzing interactions.
+In this paper I discuss what we have learned about how the structure of social networks impacts economic behaviors, and why it is important to include network information in many economic studies.
+I also discuss some issues of estimating models of network formation, and some of the challenges of accounting for endogenous networks in analyzing interactions.

 Keywords: Social networks, homophily, diffusion, centrality measures, social learning, network models, identification, network formation